diggledoot/lighthouse-rust/README.md

-Okay.
-Now work on implementing service for the database actions.
-CRUD. fetch all. etc etc for post object
+finished CRUD/
+work on the service with the sea-orm stuff y'know